vita-student-projects/BEV_group4/README.md

 This function is then used to compute multiscale $IoU$ and $DIoU$ in the <code>compute_multiscale_iou</code> function of the same file.
 For each class, the $DIoU$ or $IoU$ (in function of the input argument) is calculated over the batch size.
 The output of the function are a dictionary <code>iou_dict</code> containing the multiscale $IoU$ and class count values for each sample and scale, and per sampel $IoU$.

-We then used these values in <code>train.py</code>, where the IoU and DIoU losses were computed as an evaluation metric, and in <code>validation.py</code> where they were used to validate the run once every epoch.
+We then used these values in <code>train.py</code>, where the IoU and DIoU losses were computed as an evaluation metric and used in the evaluation runs once every <code>val-interval</code> epochs.
+These values were also used in <code>validation.py</code> where they were used to display the losses and ious on a validation batch.

 We trained the model on the NuScenes dataset starting with the provided checkpoint <code>checkpoint-008.pth.gz</code>, once with the $DIoU$ loss function, and another time with the standard $IoU$ loss.
 This was done using SCITAS, EPFL's computing facility.